“You cannot put the same shoe on every foot.” — Syrus Publilius

 Energy Problem Sets IV and V are problem sets that require more complex skills than are going to be assessed at the end of the unit.

 Some items on a contract can allow for students to explore the learning goals in other modes of learning.
 Sensei Physics was a computer simulation of various energy-related topics, for instance, to allow for a visual, sequential learning style.
 There are two Concept Development (CD) worksheets that allow for paper-and-pencil, visual work.
 There are several optional labs that give students a chance to explore the material by tactile-kinesthetic means.

 Blank items.
 In every contract, several spaces were left for the creation of new, unanticipated work.
 These items can be generated by the teacher in response to a need that arises during the contract.
 They can also be generated by a student, in consultation with the teacher.

 One of the most powerful aspects of the contract structure is its ability to make grading, and in particular student self-evaluation, a more authentic and communicative tool.
 The evaluation occurs on two levels.

 Item evaluation.
 The dashes found to the left of the check boxes provide a space for the evaluation of every contract item.
 The system I used was for this evaluation was a simple 1 to 5 scale, where 5 meant excellent work, 3 meant mediocre work, and so forth.
 Clearly, before a student can evaluate her work, there must be a clear, explicit definition of what is meant by excellent or mediocre.
-The issue of self-evaluation is discussed in depth in “Making Tests Meaningful”.
+The issue of self-evaluating unit contracts is discussed in depth in the chapter “Grades Reconsidered”.